What Do Healthy Gums Look Like?

 It is important to get a toothbrush that is gentle to use both for your teeth and gums.
 If you use the ones with hard bristles, it will likely irritate the gums since gums are made up of tissues.
 So for you to brush your teeth without hurting your gums, you need to use a soft bristle toothbrush.
 You also need to make a habit of brushing your teeth twice a day as recommended by dentists.

-The toxins from cigarettes is one of the things that causes gum disease.
-That is the reason why people who smokes are more prone to oral cancer.
+The toxins from cigarettes are one of the things that cause gum disease.
+That is the reason why people who smoke are more prone to oral cancer.
 If you are a smoker, it is time to stop it today before it gets late for you to save yourself from gum disease or worse oral cancer.

 Less Consumption of Sugar

-It is not only your teeth who will be prone to bacteria causing cavities when you eat food that contains sugar but also your gums.
+It is not only your teeth that will be prone to bacteria-causing cavities when you eat food that contains sugar but also your gums.
 These bacteria will have the chance to reside on your gums too, leaving them inflamed and irritated.
-You need to make it a habit to consume less of these sugary food since you really can't cut them off on your diet.
-Make sure to brush your teeth instead and floss too that you will further learn in the next step.
+You need to make it a habit to consume less of this sugary food since you really can't cut them off on your diet.
+Make sure to brush your teeth instead and floss too which you will further learn in the next step.